TheRealMarcell/erp-proto-be/README.md

 # Introduction

-ERP Prototype BE is a **REST API BE for the ERP Prototype Web Project**.
+ERP Prototype BE is a **REST API for the ERP Prototype Web Project**.

 # Requirements